 ASUM Research Grants

-The Australasian Society for Ultrasound in Medicine provides funding for two research grants of up to $20,000 annually.
+The Australasian Society for Ultrasound in Medicine provides research grant funding of up to $20,000 annually.
 These grants are available to researchers who have been members of ASUM for at least the two years prior to application.

 Please refer to the ASUM Research Grants policy for more information.